remotion-dev/remotion/packages/docs/docs/layout-utils/fit-text.md

 _boolean_

 If set to `true`, will take a second measurement with the fallback font and if it produces the same measurements, it assumes the fallback font was used and will throw an error.

+### `additionalElementStyles`

+_object, optional_

+Pass this option if you want to add additional CSS properties to the text that should affect the resulting font size.

 ## Return value